didaquis/typescript-anotaciones/README.md

 /**
  * Declare an abstract class.
 All error classes should extend from this abstract factory.
  *
- * On this example, I added an optional property called "data".
+ * On this example, I added an optional property called 'data'.
 You can pass an Object to the constructor to add data to the error instance.
 Usefull to send data to a logger function or something like that.
-For example, you can use the property "message" to provide info for developers and use the property "data" to provide info to the API clients.
+For example, you can use the property 'message' to provide info for developers and use the property 'data' to provide info to the API clients.
  */
 export abstract class AbstractError extends Error {
 	constructor(public readonly message: string, public readonly data?: Record<string, unknown>) {